Atlanta +1 (404) 806-2278

 London +44 (0)203 051 3238

-Inside the elegant iron entrance gate, at the end of a long cyprus-lined drive, lies this 18th Century house with impressive Chateau-style grounds.
+Inside the elegant iron entrance gate, at the end of a long cypress-lined drive, lies this 18th Century house with impressive Chateau-style grounds.
 Charm, luxury, comfort and authenticity are perfectly married within the Bastide.
 Amenities include a Grand Piano, large fireplace, small gym, and air-conditioning in each of the bedrooms.

 In addition to pool and tennis, the grounds offer all that one could want to enjoy the natural splendor of Provence - Four acres of garden with endless views, two tree houses for children, and ample space for families and friends to play and relax.
 The outdoor living room and professional kitchen are perfect for summer living.